 Two mysterious women seek refuge in a run-down coastal resort.
 Clara meets lonely Noel, who provides shelter in his deserted guesthouse, Byzantium.
 Schoolgirl Eleanor befriends Frank and tells him their lethal secret.
 They were born 200 years ago and survive on human blood.
 As knowledge of their secret spreads, their past catches up on them with deathly consequence.

 Sam Riley : Darvell

-The images used are magnificent.
-Marvellous images of the coast, interspersed with flashbacks to the 1900s.
+The used footage is magnificent.
+Marvelous images of the coast, interspersed with flashbacks to the 1900s.
 Slowly the whole story unravels.
-The denouement of the alliance was not so obvious but the end with Darvell on the island together with Eleanor, becoming also immortal, wasn’t exactly a surprise.
+The denouement of the alliance was not so obvious but the end with Darvell on the island together with Eleanor wasn’t exactly a surprise.

 For me, the movie was, how appropriate, drop-dead gorgeous.